kushaldas/manualbox/README.md

 In the first run, it will give you the key for your encrypted storage, keep the key safe as you can not access your files without the key.

+Note: The current implementation of the filesystem can only store files in the top level directory, this will be fixed in the coming days.

 ## License

 GPLv3+